 Patricia Pulham is Professor of Victorian Literature and editor of the EUP journal, Victoriographies.
 She completed her doctorate at Queen Mary, University of London in 2001, and taught at Brunel, Goldsmiths, Birkbeck and QMUL, where she was Lecturer in Poetry from 2002-03.
 In 2004, she was appointed to a lectureship in English literature at the University of Portsmouth.
 She joined the University of Surrey in 2017, having previously held a Readership and a series of research leadership roles at Portsmouth, including Director of the university's Centre for Studies in Literature.
 At Surrey, Patricia is Director of Research in the School of Literature and Languages.
-Formerly Secretary of the British Association for Victorian Studies (2014-19), she remains on the board as an Ordinary Member.
-She is also currently a member of the AHRC PRC, the UKRI FLF PRC, and sits on the editorial boards of the Journal of Neo-Victorian Studies, Palgrave Communications, and Volupté.
+She is currently President Elect of the British Association for Victorian Studies; is a member of the AHRC PRC, the UKRI FLF PRC, and sits on the editorial boards of the Journal of Neo-Victorian Studies, Palgrave Communications, and Volupté.

 She has supervised several PhD students to completion and has examined numerous PhD theses in the UK and abroad.
 She welcomes enquiries from prospective PhD students wishing to study in any of the following areas: decadence, aestheticism, Victorian literature and visual cultures, late-Victorian Gothic, spiritualism, or neo-Victorian fiction.

 Her latest book, The Sculptural body in Victorian literature: Encrypted Sexualities (2020) was published by Edinburgh University Press in their Critical Studies in Victorian Culture series.